Lasers

 So it's time to figure laser cutters out.

-Not only did I need to cut the clear acylic required for gumball machine #2, I also wanted to create some boxes to contain the guts of my messy electronic projects, and some gears, and a few cardboard waves (the ocean kind) for an automata project.
+Not only do I need to cut the clear acylic required for gumball machine #2, you also want to create some boxes to contain the guts of your messy electronic projects, and some gears, and a few cardboard waves (the ocean kind) for an automata project.

 Unfortunately, the typical laser set-up and workflow is a mishmash of software programs, and platforms, cobbled together in a way that's probably unique to every laser cutting operation.